-School District Investigating Teacher's Apparent Nazi-Themed Wrestler Persona
+School District Investigating Teacher's Alleged Nazi-Themed Wrestler Persona

 “He’s a great guy,” said Baker.

-According to the promoter Blitkrieg, or Mr. Bean, was scheduled to wrestle Saturday night, but chose not to.
+According to the promoter, Blitkrieg, was scheduled to wrestle Saturday night, but chose not to.
 Instead, he is spending time with family, but is expected to return to the ring.